rahulvenugopal/haveyoumetrahul/content/about/index.en.md

 I will forget all the extra baggage I used to carry (primarily from my shitty decisions, attitude at that time point, and random noise).
 I aspire to be at my best, which I think is still to come.
 I will continue to teach till my body holds its fort against entropy in the world.
 I was a happy kid and lost my happiness for a very long period.
 Around 2011, I recovered it, and ever since then, I have been pleased.
 I want to be content and at peace all the time

-Over all these years in this planet, I have glimpsed my Zen
+Over all these years in this planet, I have glimpsed my Zen :smiling_face_with_halo: